w7-3/webautomate-pipeline-resources/src/docs/feature-set.spec.md

 - Password: enter your password
 - Forgot Password: clicking on it will take you to the forgot password page, where you can reset your password

-After filling in the required information, click on the "Login" button to log in to your account.
+After filling in the required information, click on the "LoginPage" button to log in to your account.
-Login takes you to the account dashboard, where you can view and manage your account information.
+LoginPage takes you to the account dashboard, where you can view and manage your account information.

 ### Account Dashboard